 You’ll feel more in control of your body rather than feeling it’s working against you.

 The latest guidelines from the National Institute for Care and Excellence (NICE) have recognised how helpful the Alexander Technique can be for balance.
 It is now recommended to help with balance and movement for anyone with Parkinson’s disease.

 Research into balance and fear of falling

-A number of research studies have looked at the effect of learning the Alexander Technique (sometimes in a group setting) on balance and fear of falling.
+A number of research studies have looked at the effect of learning the Alexander Technique on balance and fear of falling.